Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

 \section{Introduction}

 We construct alternative compactifications of the moduli stack of smooth $n$-pointed curves of genus two.
-The boundary of the Deligne-Mumford compactification, consisting of stable nodal curves, is gradually replaced by ever more singular curves, complying with more restrictive combinatorial requisites on the dual graph.
-For $1\leq m <n$, a notion of $m$-stability introduces Gorenstein singularities of genus one and two while at the same time demanding that higher genus subcurves contain a minimum number of special points.
-Our main result on the stack of $m$-stable curves is the following: \begin{teo*} $\oM^{(m)}_{2,n}$ is a \emph{proper} irreducible Deligne-Mumford stack over $\operatorname{Spec}(\mathbb Z[\frac{1}{30}])$. \end{teo*} This paper fits into the framework of the log MMP for moduli spaces of curves, extending work of D.I.
+The boundary of the Deligne-Mumford compactification, consisting of stable nodal curves, is gradually replaced by ever more singular curves, complying with more restrictive combinatorial requirements on the dual graph.
+For $1\leq m <n$, we introduce a notion of $m$-stability, that allows Gorenstein singularities of genus one and two while at the same time demanding that higher genus subcurves contain a minimum number of special points.
+Our main result concerning the stack of $m$-stable curves is the following: \begin{theorem*} $\oM^{(m)}_{2,n}$ is a \emph{proper} irreducible Deligne-Mumford stack over $\operatorname{Spec}(\mathbb Z[\frac{1}{6}])$. \end{theorem*} This paper fits into the framework of alternative compactifications and birational geometry of the moduli space of curves, extending work of D.I.
 Smyth in genus one, but we expect it to find applications to enumerative geometry as well.

+We classify Gorenstein singularities of genus two with any number of branches, and their (semi)stable models, highlighting the relation with Brill-Noether theory, and adopting the language of piecewise-linear functions on tropical curves.
+The key insight in defining the new stability conditions is that we can avoid non-Gorenstein singularities by modifying the curve at the conjugate point of the special branch; we use one of the markings to select the latter, and, more generally, to identify the $m$-stable limit in some very symmetric situations in which multiple choices are possible, a priori - as a result, our stability conditions are not $\mathfrak S_n$-symmetric.

-We classify Gorenstein singularities of genus two with any number of branches, and their (semi)stable models, highlighting the relation with Brill-Noether theory.
-We interpret crimping spaces (moduli of curves with a prescribed singularity type) as parameter spaces for the differential geometric data needed in order to construct a higher genus singularity from an ordinary $m$-fold point, and verify their impact on the existence of automorphisms, a phenomenon that had not fully emerged in lower genus.
+We interpret crimping spaces (moduli of curves with a prescribed singularity type) as parameter spaces for the differential geometric data needed in order to construct a higher genus singularity from an ordinary $m$-fold point, and establish a connection with the existence of infinitesimal automorphisms, a phenomenon which had not fully emerged in lower genus.

-Though some relevant research has been carried out on the birational geometry of $\oM_{2,n}$ for low values of $n$ \cite{Hassettg2,HL-tricanonical,Rulla,HL-birational_contraction, FedorchukGrimes,PolishchukJohnson}, this appears to be the first proposal of a sequence of modular compactifications for every $n$.
+Though a conspicuous amount of related research has been carried out on the birational geometry of $\oM_{2,n}$ for low values of $n$ \cite{Hassettg2,HL-tricanonical,Rulla,HL-birational_contraction, FedorchukGrimes,PolishchukJohnson}, this appears to be the first proposal of a sequence of modular compactifications for every $n$.